wildfly/wildfly/README.md

         </dependencies>
     </dependencyManagement>

 Unfortunately, Maven doesn't allow you to specify plugin versions this way.
 The readme for each BOM calls out any plugin versions you should use.
-For example, to use the plugins associated with "Java EE with Tools recommended by JBoss":
+For example, to use the plugins associated with "Java EE with Tools recommended by WildFly":

     <pluginManagement>
         <plugins>